music-encoding/music-encoding/CONTRIBUTING.md

 Testing in MEI is done through the `build.sh` script.
 This script will look through folders in the `tests` directory that match a given schema customization's name, and then test the schema against all the files contained in that folder.
 You can invoke the testing by running `./build.sh test`.
 You may need to customize the values in this file to point to your local copies of the TEI Stylesheets, etc.

+# Release Process

+Releases are declared by the MEI Board, in consultation with, and on the advice of, the MEI Technical Team.

+The most recent 'stable' version of MEI is always found on the 'master' branch.
+This is where all releases are tagged from, and where all development gets merged into once they have been declared stable.
+The most recent 'work in progress' is found on the the 'develop' branch.
+This represents the changes that will eventually find their way into the next release.

+Releases are 'tagged' on the master branch when declared.
+This tag points to a specific commit that represents the state of development at a given point in time.

+## Versioning

+The MEI Versions follow the ['semantic' versioning scheme](http://semver.org), 'X.Y.Z'.
+'X' is a major release, often defined by the presence of backwards-incompatible changes to the schema.
+'Y' is a minor release, defined by backwards compatible changes (i.e., added, but not removed, features).
+'Z' is the 'patch' number, indicating a release that  fixes or clarifies existing functionality.